mirlca/mirlca-website/posts/sonic-haikus-premiere-and-participation-at-artificia-festival-may-2021.md

 ## Acknowledgements

 Thank you ARTIFICIA Festival for the opportunity to be part of this panel and for a great organisation, with special thanks to Xavier Satorra, Lissette Lemus and Xavier García.
 Also thank you to Pol Thomas Ferrero for the great technical support during the streaming.
-Many thanks to Gerard Roma and Petros Galanakis for their help related to the "Sonic Haikus"s conceptualisation and execution.
+Many thanks to Gerard Roma and Petros Galanakis for their help related to the piece's conceptualisation and execution.